Women in Vedic Culture

 In this world we need people to help in all areas and all levels of life to protect the Vedic knowledge and traditions, and women have a very important part to play.
 As we said, they are usually the first inspiration and first teachers of our children.
 So many of the great men who had become powerful proponents of Sanatana-dharma also had strong and inspiring mothers or wives.

 So, you never know who among the women in society, or among our daughters we are raising that may become the next Savitri, Draupadi or Anasuya.
 Also, you never know who among the boys that the women may raise that may become a great Vedic saint or scholar or stalwart protector of our culture.
-We must look on everyone as if they have that potential, because somewhere and sometime it will happen.
+We must look on everyone as if they have that possibility, because somewhere and sometime it will happen.
 Another great person may appear, be it man or woman, who will emerge from among us.
-We need to arrange for that possibility to happen by giving all women and children the necessary facility and training.
+We need to arrange for that opportunity to happen by giving all women and children the necessary facility and training.

-Every girl should have the opportunity to learn spirituality along with modern education to help her reach her full potential.
+Every girl should have the facility to learn spirituality along with modern education to help her reach her full potential.
 Of course, this can also be said of boys.
 No one is born hating another, but this is learned in materialistic societies from wrong association.
 Only later in life does a person learn the ways of liking their own kind and disliking anyone who seems different.
 Genuine spiritual knowledge is the alternative to bring a change in such a society and stop the hating and quarrel that go on because of perceiving bodily and external differences between us.

-A faulty beginning or childhood, as well as exposure to thoughts and ideas and indoctrinations of one's limitations rather than of one's superior potential is one of the reasons why women lose their ability, means or motivation for higher accomplishments in life.
+A faulty beginning or childhood, as well as exposure to thoughts and ideas and indoctrinations of one’s limitations rather than of one’s superior potential is one of the reasons why women lose their ability, means or motivation for higher accomplishments in life.
 This often causes their spirit of achievement and contribution to be squelched.
 This only adds to the struggle of women which is often passed along from one generation to the next.
 Thus, all of society loses the capabilities that women could otherwise attain and provide.
-In this way, women often have a built in fear of stepping forward to help meet the needs that the world is crying for.
+In this way, women sometimes have a built-in fear of stepping forward to help meet the needs that the world is crying for.

 Harmony needs to be restored between the masculine and feminine natures, which are especially exhibited in the relations between men and women.
 This can be done most effectively through genuine spiritual development, when both masculine and feminine natures become balanced and complimentary rather than competitive.
 This can harmonize not only the external relations between people, but also the feminine and masculine tendencies within each individual, both men and women.
 By genuine spiritual progress we can rise above our bodily material identities and work with and compliment the talents and abilities of others, regardless of whether they are men or women.
 We must know that within each body is a spirit soul that is no different than our own.
 By that I mean that we must recognize that on the platform of spiritual reality there is no difference between one soul and the next, no matter whether the external body is male or female.
 But while we are in this world and in different types of bodies, we can work cooperatively for our survival and for harmony among us, and use our naturally varied talents together.
 Women can do what they do best and men can do what they do best.
 This certainly makes it easier for all to live peacefully than in a mood of competition and aggression, or envy and prejudice.
 In such a mood of cooperation we can see that we all have something to offer or contribute, and we all have something for which we can be appreciated.
 We only need the right opportunity to bring that out of each and every one of us.
 The proper leaders of society or of organizations who promote such situations are those who can arrange for such a harmonious environment to exist.

 One difference that we often see between men and women is that there is often nothing harder to penetrate than the typical male ego, which often causes men to hesitate to show any weakness and to make a show of a tough exterior, while women often respond easily to love with love.
 However, love and compassion are not meant to be exhibited only by women or mothers.
 It is a state of being, a level of consciousness.
-It is an exhibition of one's spiritual development to have care and concern, compassion and love for each and every being.
-It should be a common interest that everyone should be able to live a life of opportunity, development and progress for their own material and spiritual well being.
-And this concern is natural for both men and women who have reached this level of spiritual awareness, recognizing in many ways the similarities between us all, regardless of our sex.
-This is what is needed to help bring more peace and cooperation in the world, and another reason for protecting and emphasizing the traditional standards of spiritual understanding as found in the teachings of Santana-dharma.
+It is an exhibition of one’s spiritual development to have care and concern, compassion and love for each and every being.
+It should be a common interest that everyone should be able to live a life of opportunity, development and progress for their own material and spiritual well-being.
+And this concern is natural for both men and women who have reached this level of spiritual awareness, recognizing in many ways the similarities between us all, regardless of our sex, age, race, etc. This is what is needed to help bring more peace and cooperation in the world, and another reason for protecting and emphasizing the traditional standards of spiritual understanding as found in the teachings of Sanatana-dharma.

 Madalasa was the daughter of Vishvasu, the Gandharva king.
 She was also a great inspiration to her sons.
 Ritdhvaj, the son of the powerful king Shatrujit, was her husband.
 When Shatrujit died, Ritdhvaj took the position of king and engaged in the royal duties.
 In due course, Madalasa gave birth to a son, Vikrant.
 When Vikrant would cry, Madalasa would sing words of wisdom to keep him quiet.
 She would sing that he was a pure soul, that he has no real name and his body is merely a vehicle made of the five elements.
 He is not really of the body, so why does he cry?

 Thus, Madalasa would enlighten her son with spiritual knowledge in the songs she would sing to him.
 Because of this knowledge, little Vikrant grew up to be an ascetic, free from worldly attachments or kingly activities, and he eventually went to the forest to engage in austerities.
 The same thing happened to her second son, Subahu, and her third son, Shatrumardan.
 Her husband told her that she should not teach the same knowledge to their fourth son, Alark, so that at least one of them would be interested in worldly activities and take up the role of looking after the kingdom.
-So to Alark she sang a song of being a great king who would rule the world, and make it prosperous and free from villains for many years.
+So, to Alark she sang a song of being a great king who would rule the world, and make it prosperous and free from villains for many years.
 By so doing he would enjoy the bounty of life and eventually join the Immortals.
 In this way, she trained her son Alark from the beginning of his life in the direction he would take.
 This is how a mother can influence her child in whatever potential may be possible, whether materially or spiritually, by imparting noble thoughts to open the avenues of activities for her children.

 Sati.
 From the Puranas we learn how Sati would not tolerate the dishonor of her husband Lord Shiva.
 Sati was the daughter of Prajapati Daksha, who was one of the sons of Brahma.
 Once Daksha arranged to hold a major religious ritual (yajna) in his capital, near present day Haridwar.
 Many kings, emperors and demigods were invited.
 However, Daksha did not respect Shiva, so Shiva was not invited.
 Nonetheless, Sati wanted to go to see her father and many sisters.
 Shiva tried to dissuade her from going, saying it was not good to go uninvited.
 But Sati went anyway to participate in the yajna.
 Unfortunately, she found that her father was greatly insulting her husband, Shiva.
 Not bearing the dishonor of her husband, she self-immolated in fire and left this world altogether, leaving her body in ashes.